 He remembers that when he arrived in town one of the first questions people who ask him was whether he was a drunk.
 The other thing he remembers from Prince Rupert was a case where he was warned the judge was about to do something really wrong, and Barnett ran into the court saying “Judge I’ve been asked to act for this boy, I have not had an opportunity to talk with him, I have not had an opportunity to talk with his parents, I am willing to act for him, I know nothing about this matter, I need an adjournment.”
 As he came to learn, the judge had already written an order raising the indigenous youth to an adult so he could be sent to prison, before he’d even had a hearing.
 Barnett was sure to appeal that order.

 His practice in the town did quite well, but he returned to Vancouver in 1970 so his wife Mary could attend university.
 He returned to work at Freeman, Freeman, Silvers & Koffman but the election of Dave Barrett’s New Democrats to the legislature brought with it the political will to change all lay judges in the provinces courts to appointed judges with legal training.
-Mr. Barnett was convinced to apply for one of the positions on the Provincial Court because he remembers his colleague Stuart Van Mail stating of the Provincial Court “that is where the action is.”
+Mr. Barnett was convinced to apply for one of the positions on the Provincial Court by his colleague and friend Stuart Van Mail.

 Judge Barnett’s cases related to Indigenous issues are those which stand out most in his mind.
 He remembers the case of Francis Haines, a Chilcotin man who killed a moose, as possibly his first Aboriginal Rights case.
 He found Haines not guilty, a decision that was later overturned by the BC Supreme Court and the BC Court of Appeal.
 Despite being overruled, Judge Barnett is confident he made the right decision in the Haines case, but admits he “did come to understand that the decision was written about 10 years too soon.”

 Over the remainder of his career Judge Cunliffe Barnett continued to advocate for the serious consideration of indigenous rights and greater awareness of the issues faced by indigenous peoples.
 He was appointed a deputy judge for the Yukon as well as the Northwest Territories, where he served until reaching retirement age in 2011.
-His work as an educator has helped first nations elders, report writers such as those who prepare Gladue reports, court workers and many legal professionals.
+His work as an educator has helped First Nations elders, report writers such as those who prepare Gladue reports, court workers and many legal professionals.
 He continues to work on educating judges and advocating for greater adherence to Gladue sentencing principles.
+He states that, "it seems to me that too many judges believe that whatever went wrong just started with the residential schools….it didn’t just start with the residential schools."
 To Judge Barnett the importance of this work can not be overstated.
-Increasing awareness and practice is necessary, as he says “It seems to me that too many judges believe that whatever went wrong just started with the residential schools….it didn’t just start with the residential schools.”

 In the interview Judge Barnett references several cases, citations available below: